 Through deployment of these features, Qstream leverages the spacing and testing effect to promote knowledge retention and assess mastery of a course.
 This in turn boosts employee performance.
 Such behavior change solves an organization’s pressing business problems, drives its business strategy, and generates revenue and business growth.

 As organizations grow and the economy becomes more global and digitized, scaling enterprise learning is non-negotiable.
+Microlearning is the new era of corporate training.
 Qstream’s technology provides a proactive solution to help organizations invest in these efforts, and therefore, in their most valuable possession - human capital.
-To learn more, please join our webinar on March 15, 2021: Product Demo: Using Microlearning to Scale Learning to the Enterprise.
-Register below:
+To learn more about our product offerings and scalability capabilities, watch this quick 2-minute video below.